ajesh-mishra/react-material-app/README.md

 ```
 $ npm start
 ```
-* App should launch locally on http://localhost:3000/
+* App should launch automatically on http://localhost:3000/